 It has been said that the greatest satisfaction, significance or achievement can only come when you have really come up against hard stuff and overcome it.
 In the movie, Lord of the Rings, Frodo Baggins has to go through all kinds of tough events and journey a long way, fighting himself and others all the way.
 Only then does he so something really significant as he throws the ring into the fire and destroys it once and for all.

 People who achieve much, often have to go through much to get there.
 How many people want to be famous?
 Are you prepared to make the journey and pay the price?
-Think about Britney Spears and the cost it has had on her life.
+Think about musicians like Michael Jackson or even Prince and the terrible cost it had on their lives.
 Do you want to be a great sports person?
 Think of David Beckham, always the first one to practice and last one to leave.
-Or Paula Ratcliffe the marathon runner who has had to suffer - breaking down live on TV more than once in a race..
+Or Paula Radcliffe, the marathon runner who suffered to achieve her dreams - breaking down live on TV more than once in a race..

 The end result may be worth the journey, but the journey can be long and needs someone who will keep on keeping on..